lgastako/project/README.md

 what it does is dynamically configure the commands that can be run via the "project" command."

-So you can think of project as projecting your shortened/cleaned up commands from the short version to the full version.
+So you can think of project as 'project'ing your shortened/cleaned up commands from the short version to the full version.

 ## Benefits / Justification